 While mass murder attracts the most media attention and is the most shocking and disturbing to the public at large it is only a very small fraction of the carnage.
-The legislation being proposed is certainly a healthy first step to improve public safety and seems likely to decrease the risk of tragedies such as Newtown and Aurora.
+In the wake of the recent mass shooting, the public is again talking about gun safety and laws.
 I hope this conversation about guns will also help us to look more deeply at the relationship between guns and mental health.

 The largest percent of gun homicides are perpetrated by poor urban youth, age 17 to 24, many related to gang violence and drug wars.
 This gun violence is stems more from the social environment and poverty than problems with mental health.
 Domestic violence, which kills about 1000 women a year in the US, is related to poor mental health both in the abuser and in the victim who is unable to leave her abuser prior to a lethal attack.
 The presence of a firearm in the home greatly increases the risk that domestic violence will escalate to homicide.
 Much other gun violence is related to robbery and crime as opposed to mental health.